shutter-network/shutter-dao/README.md

 MAINNET_SAFE_SALT=
 ```

+Deploying all contracts requires around 15.2M gas.
+At a gas price of 30 Gwei, this would cost around 0.5 ETH.
-Make sure to have the account funded with at least XXX ETH.
-Note that the total costs to deploy a DAO depend on the actual gas price.
+Make sure to have the account funded with *at least* that amount of ETH.
+Note that the total costs to deploy a DAO depends on the current gas price.

 ## 2) Modify DAO parameters